 • Meanwhile, prepare the pasta according to package directions.
 Drain.

 • Top the pasta with meatballs and sauce.
-Garnish with fresh ribboned basil, additional cracked pepper, & freshly grated Parmesan cheese.
+Garnish with fresh ribboned basil, additional cracked pepper, and freshly grated Parmesan cheese.

 Meet Chelsea